 Getting your loved one into treatment is an emotionally draining process, but you can rest assured that they are getting the very best care.
 Patients with dual diagnosis believe—even more strongly than other patients—that they need dangerous drugs to survive.
 Our goal is to treat patients with the compassion, professionalism, and patience that we would want our own loved ones to have.
 After your loved one has completed addiction treatment programs, family addiction counseling can help ensure that they get the help they need from their family.

 COMMON MENTAL HEALTH DISORDERS OCCURRING ALONGSIDE ADDICTION

-Clients in addiction treatment commonly suffer PTSD, bipolar disorder, trauma, ADHD, depression and anxiety alongside substance abuse.
-Mood and anxiety disorders are the most common of these illnesses.
-Severe dual diagnosis conditions include schizophrenia and schizoaffective disorder.
+Clients in addiction treatment commonly suffer PTSD, bipolar disorder, trauma, ADHD, depression, and anxiety alongside substance abuse.

 It can be hard for doctors to diagnose these co-occurring conditions because addiction hides or exaggerates some symptoms.
 There are also many common symptoms of addiction and mental illness.
 However, there are some patterns in people that have both addiction and a mental health disorder.
 Addiction involves alcohol or drug abuse.
 This disease often wrecks your work, school, social, and family lives.
 You may suffer relationship, money, legal, health, and employment problems.